 MPI-I/O Collective Mode¶

-Collective mode refers to a set of optimizations available in many implementations of MPI-I/O that improve the performance of large-scale I/O to shared files.
-To enable these optimizations, you must use the collective calls in the MPI-I/O library that end in
+Collective I/O operations are a set of optimizations available in many implementations of MPI-I/O that improve the performance of large-scale I/O to shared files.
+To enable these optimizations, you must use the collective calls in the MPI-I/O library, which end in

-Collective buffering, also called two-phase I/O, breaks the I/O operation into two stages.
+Collective buffering, also called two-phase I/O, breaks an I/O operation into two stages.
 For a collective read, the first stage uses a subset of MPI tasks (called aggregators) to communicate with the I/O servers (OSTs in Lustre) and read a large chunk of data into a temporary buffer.
 In the second stage, the aggregators ship the data from the buffer to its destination among the remaining MPI tasks using point-to-point MPI calls.
-A collective write does the reverse, aggregating the data through MPI into buffers on the aggregator nodes, then writing from the aggregator nodes to the I/O servers.
+A collective write does the reverse, aggregating data with MPI into buffers on the aggregator nodes, then writing from the aggregator nodes to the I/O servers.
 The advantage of collective buffering is that fewer nodes are communicating with the I/O servers, which reduces contention while still attaining high performance through concurrent I/O transfers.
-In fact, Lustre prefers a one-to-one mapping of aggregator nodes to OSTs.
+In fact, Lustre performs best with a one-to-one mapping of aggregator nodes to OSTs.

 Since the release of mpt/3.3, Cray has included a Lustre-aware implementation of the MPI-I/O collective buffering algorithm.
-This implementation is able to buffer data on the aggregator nodes into stripe-sized chunks so that all read and writes to the Lustre filesystem are automatically stripe aligned without requiring any padding or manual alignment from the developer.
+This implementation is able to buffer data on the aggregator nodes into stripe-sized chunks so that all read and writes to the Lustre file system are automatically stripe-aligned without requiring any padding or manual alignment from an application.
 Because of the way Lustre is designed, alignment is a key factor in achieving optimal performance.

-Several environment variables can be used to control the behavior of collective buffering on Edison and Cori.
-The MPICH_MPII/O_HINTS variable specifies hints to the MPI-I/O library that can, for instance, override the built-in heuristic and force collective buffering on:
+Several environment variables can be used to control the behavior of collective buffering on Perlmutter.
+The MPICH_MPIIO_HINTS variable specifies hints to the MPI-I/O library that can, for instance, override the built-in heuristic and force collective buffering on: